Oncology Nurse Practitioner

 - Become a registered nurse.
 In order to apply to nurse practitioner programs, applicants must have earned a license as a registered nurse.
 Passing the NCLEX-RN examination is required for certification as a registered nurse.

 - Apply to nurse practitioner programs accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
 Acceptable programs must have a concentration in oncology or a concentration in adult, family, geriatric or women’s health.
+You may also consider a nurse practitioner online program.

 - Apply to take the oncology nursing exam administered by the Oncology Nursing Certification Corporation (ONCC) to earn an oncology nurse practitioner certification.